btrotta/kaggle-clouds/Readme.md

 # Understanding clouds from satellite images

 This is the code for my solution to the Kaggle competition hosted by Max Planck Meteorological Institute, where the task is to segment images to identify 4 types of cloud formations.
+It scores in the top 10%.

 For the neural network I used a very standard approach, a pre-trained U-net.
 My main innovations were in pre-processing the training images to remove noise, and post-processing the neural network outputs to get the final prediction.